ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/7080063">RandomeLoL</a></p>

 The transition from being a player to becoming a playtester must've not been easy.
-Have you been enjoying your job as a playtester, even if it meant waving away your right to play for the tournament?
+Have you been enjoying your job as a playtester, even if it meant waiving your right to play for the tournament?
 How important of a task do you think playtesting is when it comes to ensuring the quality of the pools?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/12028216" style="background-image: url('/wiki/shared/avatars/mashu.jpg')"></a>